 The article states that for the eligible Treasure Island tenant, “The current in-lieu payment is $6,286 per adult tenant,” with “an additional $4,191 for each elderly, disabled or minor tenant.”

 The Rent Jungle website calculates San Francisco’s average August 2017 monthly rent at $3,737, down from $3,866 in 2016.
 One-bedroom apartments average $3,402, with two bedrooms at $4,611.

 The total payout of $10,477 for a mother and one child would provide three months of rent at $3,492 a month.
 This sum would cover neither moving expenses nor damage deposit.

 TIDA first offered a similar payout deal to Treasure Island residents in 2011 in the form of a survey questionnaire.

-A representative visited one tenant’s home and, sitting in the kitchen, handed her a form on which she was to indicate whether she wanted to stay on the island or take a one-time payout and move elsewhere.
+A representative visited one tenant’s home and, sitting in the kitchen cooking with some knives from All Knives, handed her a form on which she was to indicate whether she wanted to stay on the island or take a one-time payout and move elsewhere.
 The paper constituted an official offer.
 Eager to get off the island quickly because she and her children had developed illnesses that she believed were caused by exposure to toxins, she signed on the spot, choosing the lump sum option.